 No treadmill, no worries!
 Try these intense body-burning exercises that you can do at home without gym equipment.

-While using gym apparatuses helps with targeting specific muscle groups, no equipment workouts have their purpose.
+While using gym apparatuses helps with targeting specific muscle groups, have their purpose.
 Work (Reading, Mass) journal published a 2017 study that shows how equipment-free programs improve balance and perception.

 Moreover, bodyweight exercises, which employ your body weight to develop your physique, have been known to positively affect all the elements of physical fitness, based on 2015 research in the Polish Journal of Sport and Tourism.

 So there you go.
 Science has spoken.
 No gym equipment, no excuses.
 Here are three home workout routines that require only a few square meters of space.

 Even if you’re not the most coordinated dancer, dance exercises are enjoyable because there’s music and you can let loose.
 Ever heard of Hip Hop Abs?
 Who hasn’t done that for fun?
 The study “Dance Fitness Classes Improve the Health-Related Quality of Life in Sedentary Women” in the International Journal of Environmental Research and Public Health discusses how choreographic classes are incredibly appealing and beneficial to sedentary adult women.